mpg05883/timecopilot/docs/installation.md

 !!! tip

-    If you don't have a prior experience with `uv`, their [getting started](https://docs.astral.sh/uv/getting-started/) page it's a good starting point.
+    If you don't have a prior experience with `uv`, the [getting started](https://docs.astral.sh/uv/getting-started/) page is a good starting point.